openebs/website/docs/main/concepts/architecture.md

 The storage layer is outside the purview of the OpenEBS Data Engines and is available to the Kubernetes storage constructs using standard operating system or Linux software constructs.

-The Data Engines consume the storage as a device, a device pool or a filesystem directory.
+The Data Engines consume the storage as a device, a device pool, or a filesystem directory.

 ## Control Plane